lragudo/queer-christian-64ba3/src/pages/index.md

           more common identities you may come across.

-          *   **Asexual**
+          *   **Asexual:**

-              : An adjective used to describe people who do not experience sexual attraction.
+               An adjective used to describe people who do not experience sexual attraction.

-          *   **Graysexual**
+          *   **Graysexual:**

-              : An adjective used to describe people who experience some or little sexual attraction.
+               An adjective used to describe people who experience some or little sexual attraction.

-          *   **Demisexual**
+          *   **Demisexual: **

-              : An adjective used to describe people who only experience sexual attraction to an individual after an emotional connection has been established.
+              An adjective used to describe people who only experience sexual attraction to an individual after an emotional connection has been established.

           **Romantic attraction** **is also a spectrum**.
 Much like sexual attraction, some experience romantic attraction differently than others.
 Those who experience romantic attraction are known as alloromantic.
 Those who experience little to no romantic attraction are known as aromantic.

-          *   **Aromantic**
+          *   **Aromantic:**

-              : An adjective used to describe people who do not experience romantic attraction.
+               An adjective used to describe people who do not experience romantic attraction.

-          *   **Grayromantic**
+          *   **Grayromantic:**

-              : An adjective used to describe people who experience some or little romantic attraction.
+               An adjective used to describe people who experience some or little romantic attraction.

-          *   **Demiromantic**
+          *   **Demiromantic:**

-              : An adjective used to describe people who only experience romantic attraction to an individual after an emotional connection has been established.
+               An adjective used to describe people who only experience romantic attraction to an individual after an emotional connection has been established.

           Some individuals identify as both aesexual and aeromantic.
 Some identify as neither.
 Regardless of what identity people feel comfortable with, many of these individuals still desire connections with others.
 They are just as capable of having fulfilling relationships despite common misconceptions.
       - question: What is the difference between sex and gender?
         answer: >-
           ## Lorem ipsum